FenosoaRandrianjatovo/FenosoaRandrianjatovo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Machine Intelligence and AI
+- 🔭 I’m currently working on Reinforcement Learning  at the Max Planck Institute for Intelligent Systems.
-- 🌱 I’m currently learning Geometric Deep Learning and Graph Neural Network
+- 🌱 I’m currently learning Stochastic Bandits and Bandit Algorithms
 - 💬 Ask me about Mathematics and AI
 - ⚡ Fun fact: The moon has moonquakes 🤪